aikonbrasil/web/_posts/2021-04-30-gre-configuration.md

   - L2
 ---

+In every communication network, the transport layer plays a fundamental rule.
+Usually these communication networks are a conjunction of many networks.
+In parallel, some protocols, such as IEC-61850, transport specific messages with special requirements.
+For instance, sampled values (SV) message is transmitted over L2 in order to reduce latency using in most of the cases UDP packages.
+For this setup, it is mandatory to create specific tunnels at L2.
+One option to handle this type of tunnels is Generic Routing Encapsulation (GRE), other option is to use L2TP.

 Abstract: This is a configured used in a real setup to solve a network issue to connect two different sub-nets using two routers R1 and R2 on L2 Layer.

 What is a L2 Tunnel for ?